Ambika14-3/SDRAM-Controller/README.md

 # SDRAM-Controller
-In this project, Verilog Design and testbenches for SDRAM Controller for SDR Memory of 1Mx 4 Banks x 16 bits was made.
+In this project, Verilog Design and testbenches for SDRAM Controller for SDR Memory of 1M x 4 Banks x 16 bits was made.
 Extensive study of various signals and designing of the state diagram for the SDRAM Controller was carried out in this project.